oracle-livelabs/pts/ai-vector-embedding-jdbc/labs/labs.md

 This lab assumes you have:
 * An Oracle Cloud Infrastructure account
-* Oracle Database 23ai is installed and running
+* Oracle AI Database 26ai is installed and running
 * Java 11 or newer installed
 * Maven 3.9.6 or newer installed